Computing HF^ by factoring mapping classes: Preliminaries

 \end{definition}

-Thus the idempotents of the coefficient algebra correspond to the generating set of $\lsup{A}M$.
-For $A=\Alg(\PMC)$ and $M=\lsup{\Alg}\CFDa(\HD)$, this means that the idempotents of the coefficient algebra correspond to the elements of $\Gen(\HD)$.
+Thus each generator of $\lsup{A}M$ gives an idempotent of the coefficient algebra.
+For $A=\Alg(\PMC)$ and $M=\lsup{A}\CFDa(\HD)$, this means that there is an idempotent of the coefficient algebra corresponding to each element of $\Gen(\HD)$.
 The elements of $\Coeff(\lsup{A}M)$ record algebra coefficients whose gradings do not prevent them from appearing in the differential, as we see in the next lemma.

 \begin{lemma} If $\lsup{A}M$ is a type $D$ structure over $A$, where $A$ is graded by~$G$ and $M$ is graded by~$S$, let $n=\gcd\{m\in\NN\mid \lambda^ms=s\text{ for some }s\in S\}$ (or $0$ if $S$ is $\lambda$-free).
 Then the coefficient algebra $\Coeff(M)$ has a canonical grading $\gr(\x,a,\y) \in \ZZ/n\ZZ$, characterized as follows.
 By definition, there is some $k\in\ZZ$ such that $\lambda^k\gr(\x)=\gr(a)\gr(\y)$.
 Then $\gr(\x,a,\y)\equiv k\pmod{n}$.